selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

 Our ansible playbooks are stored in git repository, so we can use [git hooks](https://git-scm.com/docs/githooks) to force our rules.
 We will use `pre-commit` hook, that is executed by `git commit`.
 It's non-zero exit status aborts the commit.

-Check if file is encrypted with ansible-vault is simple, first line of suck files starts with `$ANSIBLE_VAULT;`
+Check if file is encrypted with ansible-vault is simple, first line of such files starts with `$ANSIBLE_VAULT;`

 We want to check only changed files. `git diff` command with `--cached` option shows only changes added to git index for commit.